 The wearing of jewellery, especially earrings, is not allowed because of the possible danger to the wearer and to other pupils.
 NCC has a policy of not allowing earrings to be worn during PE, for reasons of safety (this includes swimming).
 The school accepts no responsibility for the safekeeping or removal of any jewellery or watches.
 Children should have long hair tied back at all times during the school day and hair should not be dyed or styled in extreme fashions, including rats tails and tramlines, during term time.

 How to Order

-Sweatshirts, cardigans, polo shirts, EYFS book bags, KS1/2 back packs, PE kits, PE bags (all with school logo) can be purchased from School Trends via their website www.schooltrends.co.uk.
+Sweatshirts, cardigans, polo shirts, EYFS book bags, KS1/2 back packs, PE kits, PE bags (all with school logo) can be purchased from Salto UK Ltd via their website (see link on the school website).